Thymus: Thymic cysts

 The thymus may contain cysts, usually less than 4 cm in diameter.
 Thymic cysts are usually detected incidentally and do not generally cause symptoms.
 Thymic cysts can occur along the neck or in the chest (mediastinum).
 Cysts usually just contain fluid and are lined by either many layers of flat cells or column-shaped cells.
 Despite this, the presence of a cyst can cause problems similar to those of thymomas, by compressing nearby structures, and some may contact internal walls (septa) and be difficult to distinguish from tumours.
 When cysts are found, investigation may include a workup for tumours, which may include CT or MRI scan of the area the cyst is suspected to be in.

 Surgical removal

 Thymectomy is the surgical removal of the thymus.
 The usual reason for removal is to gain access to the heart for surgery to correct congenital heart defects in the neonatal period.
 Other indications for thymectomy include the removal of thymomas and the treatment of myasthenia gravis.
 In neonates the relative size of the thymus obstructs surgical access to the heart and its surrounding vessels.

 Removal of the thymus in infancy results in often fatal immunodeficiency, because functional T cells have not developed.
-In older children and adults, which have a functioning lymphatic system with mature T cells also situated in other lymphoid organs, the effect is reduced, and limited to failure to mount immune responses against new antigens.
+In older children and adults, which have a functioning lymphatic system with mature T cells also situated in other lymphoid organs, the effect is reduced, but includes failure to mount immune responses against new antigens, an increase in cancers, and an increase in all-cause mortality.